Bkaur12/GMRT-tutorials/docs/source/continuumband4.rst

 the analysis of continuum data from the GMRT.
 We will be using a band-4 (550 - 750 MHz) dataset.

-CASA version used for the tutorial: 6.5.2
+CASA versions used for the tutorial: 6.5.2/6.6.4

 Introduction
 -------------